 Master Your Casio Calculator and make sure you have the complete calculator skills required for you to get the grade you want in the exam or teach your students how to use their calculator effectively.

-Updating during July, August and September 2017.
-Over these three months I shall be adding some updates to the course based on student feedback.
+September 2017 - Currently updating.
+I shall be adding some updates to the course based on student feedback.
 Look out for extra videos and resources.

 What benefits do I get from this course?